FraserHitchen/GuardBot/README.md

 # GuardBot
 While online the bot will automatically remove banned words and ban the users who write them.
-Make sure to run g!responsechannel first!
+Make sure to run g!outputchannel first!

+**g!help:** Returns help for all commands.

 **g!addword [word]:** Add a word to the list of banned words.